John Cornyn: 2026

-Cornyn has announced his candidacy for a fifth Senate term in 2026.
-He faces Texas Attorney General Ken Paxton in the primary.
+Cornyn ran for a fifth Senate term in 2026.
+He faced Texas Attorney General Ken Paxton and Representative Wesley Hunt in the March 3 primary.
+No one received 50% of the vote, which triggered a runoff election between Cornyn and Paxton on May 26.

+Cornyn lost to Paxton by 28 points, becoming the second incumbent senator to lose renomination in the 2026 elections cycle, after Bill Cassidy.
+According to Decision Desk HQ, it was the worst primary performance for an incumbent senator in a head-to-head race since J. William Fulbright in 1974.

 Tenure

+During George W. Bush's presidency, The Dallas Morning News considered Cornyn a reliable Bush ally on most issues.

-In 2004, Cornyn co-founded and became the co-chairman of the U.S. Senate India Caucus.
+In 2004, Cornyn and Senator Hillary Clinton co-founded the U.S. Senate India Caucus, of which he became the co-chair.
 In December 2006, he was selected by his colleagues to join the five-person Republican Senate leadership team as Vice Chairman of the Senate Republican Conference.

 In 2005, Cornyn gained notice by connecting the Supreme Court's reluctance to hear arguments for sustaining Terri Schiavo's life with the recent murders of Judge Joan Lefkow's husband and mother, as well as the courtroom murder of Judge Rowland Barnes.
 Cornyn said: "I don't know if there is a cause-and-effect connection, but we have seen some recent episodes of courthouse violence in this country.
 I wonder whether there may be some connection between the perception in some quarters on some occasions, where judges are making political decisions, yet are unaccountable to the public, that it builds up and builds up, and building up to the point where some people engage in violence."
 His statement and a similar one by House Majority Leader Tom DeLay were widely denounced, including by The New York Times.
 Cornyn later said that the statement was taken out of context, and for that reason, he regretted the statement.
+Cornyn was mentioned as a possible replacement for Supreme Court Justices Sandra Day O'Connor and William Rehnquist.

 On May 18, 2007, Cornyn was involved in a verbal altercation with Senator John McCain.
 During a meeting on immigration, McCain and Cornyn had a shouting match when Cornyn started questioning the number of judicial appeals that illegal immigrants could receive.
-McCain responded by yelling profanity and insults at Cornyn, and followed up with the assertion, "I know more about this than anyone else in the room."
-Previously, Cornyn told McCain: "Wait a second here.
+McCain responded by yelling profanity and insults at Cornyn and said, "I know more about this than anyone else in the room."
+Previously, Cornyn had told McCain: "Wait a second here.
 I've been sitting in here for all of these negotiations, and you just parachute in here on the last day.
 You're out of line."